History2025-04-15T09:16:25-05:00

 To experience the growth of Camp Gray over the past many, many decades, keep scrolling!
 We’re always on the hunt for more information about the history of this great place.
 Please email us if you have any Camp Gray historical information or artifacts that you’d like to share!
 Thanks!

-In 1957, the Diocese of Madison, for the price of $1,500, purchased 125 acres of property adjacent to the southern boundary of camp.
+The Diocese of Madison, for the price of $1,500, purchased 125 acres of property adjacent to the southern boundary of camp.
 Camp and Diocesan leadership hoped to someday dam Harrison Creek in an effort to create a 40-acre lake.
 However, the DNR would not approve the plan for the 40-acre lake.

-June 1965
+June 1958

-Summer Camp Grows
+Summer Camp Begins!

 Go to Top